ibm-cloud-docs/security-hub/known-issues.md

 # Known issues with Essential Security and Observability Services deployable architecture
 {: #known-issues}

-Because issues change frequently, check this list regularly.
+Learn about the following known issues and limitations for the Essential Security and Observability Services deployable architecture.
+Issues can change frequently, so be sure to check back regularly or view the release notes to see when they're resolved.
 {: shortdesc}

 ## Name clash when integrating {{site.data.keyword.compliance_short}} with {{site.data.keyword.en_short}}